 Is this walk suitable for children?

-However, one of the good things about this walk is that you can turn back at any point.
-You can walk to just the waterfalls and then head back (reducing the total walking distance by about half), or to the first mine and then back.
+However, one of the good things about this Monyash walk is that you can turn back at any point.
+You can just walk to Lathkill Dale waterfall and then head back (reducing the total walking distance by about half), or to the first mine and then back.
 This is particularly good if you have young children as you aren’t committed to the full 6-mile round walk.

 Is Lathkill Dale open?

 Yes, the walking route keeps to public right of way footpaths.
 These allow access year-round.